Maintenance & Repairs

 After you click submit you will receive an email confirmation with a tracking number for your repair request.
 Keep this number for your records in case you wish to follow up.
 Create a separate repair request for each maintenance issue in your room.
 Do NOT place multiple problems in one request.

 In order to protect the general health and safety of all our residents the following guidelines must be followed.
 There is an exterminator who performs weekly maintenance in common areas.
-If you find that you need to utilize this service, please complete submit a repair request (click here for instructions).
+If you find that you need to utilize this service, please submit an extermination request by clicking here.

 Please keep your room free of debris and keep all food in sealed containers to help prevent a bug problem.
 We highly recommends that all unused boxes and plastic bags are properly disposed.
 Do not leave either item on the floor as this creates a breeding ground for unwanted insects and pests.
 The exterminator has been instructed to inform us of any rooms that violate these guidelines and a note to document such violations will be submitted to you.
 You will be given 24 hours to correct all noted violations and a post inspection will follow.